Updated July 2023

-As far as I know there are no studies reporting about BPA safety and confusion.
+As far as we know there are no studies reporting about BPA safety and confusion.
 But it is certainly true that BPA safety is a confusing subject, and you’re forgiven if you’ve been confused by what you’ve read about BPA over recent years.

 But here’s where BPA safety runs into confusion.
 On the other hand, the European Chemicals Agency (ECHA) concluded that BPA is a “Substance of Very High Concern” (SVHC).
 How can it be that BPA is safe and a SVHC at the same time?
 Is one of them wrong?